msmapricot/erefdoc/docs/infrastructure.md

      PM> update-database -ConfigurationTypeName Eref.DataContexts.ReferralMigrations.Configuration

 The last of these commands is the one which creates table Agencies in the ErefDB.
 It does so by executing the Up method in file
 DataContexts/ReferralMigrations/*timestamp*_InitialCreate.cs, which was automatically created by the second command.
-(It was not necessary to execute an update-database command for the IdentityMigrations data context because the tables described in IdentityMigrations/*timestamp*_InitialCreate.cs were created automatically by ASP.NET Identity when the SuperAdmin user, sa, was registered.)

 Each additional database change requires a pair of commands: an add-migration command followed by an update-database command.
 Executing an add-migration command creates a .cs file in the folder associated with the ConfigurationTypeName.
 Study this .cs file before executing the